 The HKICPA has issued certain new and revised HKFRS that are first effective or available for early adoption for the current accounting period of the Group.
-The following sets out the changes in accounting policies for the current and prior accounting periods reflected in these consolidated financial statements.
+The following sets out the changes in accounting policies for the current accounting period reflected in these consolidated financial statements.

-b.
-Basis of preparation of the consolidated financial statements - Continued i.
 Adoption of new/revised accounting standards

-Standards and amendments effective for the annual period beginning on January 1, 2018 adopted by the Group
+Standards and amendments effective for the annual period beginning on January 1, 2019 adopted by the Group but have no significant impact on the Group's consolidated financial statement: